-It is recommended you use the appropriate Motorcraft oil filter or another with equivalent performance for your engine application.
+It is recommended you use the appropriate Motorcraft oil filter (or another brand meeting Ford specifications) for your engine application.

-BATTERY [-+]
+BATTERY - +

 Your vehicle is equipped with a Motorcraft maintenance-free battery which normally does not require additional water during its life of service.